LydiaBer/pheno_study/README.md

 The __delphes__ folder contains the full installation of Delphes.
 Inside ```delphes/cards``` you can find the ```delphes_cards_ATLAS_E.tcl``` which is a card, based on ```delphes_cards_ATLAS.tcl```, that allows for FatJet BTagging, Track-Jets identification and Flavour association for the TrackJets.

+Before running any of the analysis, code I encourage you to check whether the analysis is using the right input file with the right path.